-- 1) Your gain (or loss) on the repossession. - 2) Your basis in the repossessed property.
+- Your gain (or loss) on the repossession. - Your basis in the repossessed property.

 The rules for figuring these amounts depend on the kind of property you repossess.
 The rules for repossessions of personal property differ from those for real property.
 Special rules may apply if you repossess property that was your main home before the sale.
+See Regulation 1.1038-2 for further information.